Doc Brown's Biology Revision Notes

 feet on ice!), are helped to survive in extreme cold conditions (<0oC)

-salt on roads, they reduce the chance of ice crystals forming that would
+salt on roads, these proteins lower the freezing point of water, and so reduce the chance of ice crystals forming that would

 otherwise damage cell structure.